10 Forbidden Places No One Will Ever Be Allowed to Visit

 U.N. buffer zone, Cyprus

 Turkish troops invaded Cyprus in 1974, sparking a civil war between the Greek and Turkish inhabitants.
 When the fighting ended in a ceasefire, the United Nations took control of a no-man’s land “buffer zone” in the country’s capital, Nicosia.
 There, walls separate the Turkish community in the North (which Turkey, but no other countries, recognizes as a separate state) from the Greek community in the South.
 Behind the walls are abandoned homes and businesses.
-Some “Civil Use Areas” allow civilians, but other areas have been practically untouched for decades.
-Check out photos of the Nicosia airport and other eerie abandoned airports.
+Some “Civil Use Areas” allow civilians, but other areas have been practically untouched for decades, much like these eerie abandoned airports.

 Tomb of the Qin Shi Huang, China

 Farmers discovered the tomb of China’s first emperor, Qin Shi Huang, in 1974, and archaeologists have since found about 2,000 clay soldiers and expect there are another 8,000 still uncovered.
 Despite the excavation, the Chinese government has forbidden archaeologists from touching the central tomb with Qin Shi Huang’s body, which has been closed since 210 B.C.E.
 The decision is partly to respect the dead, but also from fear that current technology isn’t up to snuff for excavating without damaging the ancient artifacts.
-(Next, learn about the mysterious chamber scientists recently found in the Great Pyramid of Giza.)
+The whole thing is reminiscent of the mysterious chamber scientists recently found in the Great Pyramid of Giza.

 On April 26, 1986, an explosion near Chernobyl, Ukraine, (which was then in the Soviet Union) became the worst nuclear accident in history.
 Although the death counts caused by radiation are impossible to pin down, experts estimate between 9,000 and one million people will die of cancer from radiation.
 More than 30 years since the disaster, cleanup projects are still undergoing, and the power plant’s director guesses the area won’t be inhabitable for at least 20,000 years.